 Here’s a table of data I stuck on a worksheet called MyData and the range A2:E10 is named myFoodData.

-Inserting a row inside this range will automatically expand the reference for the Named Range, but normally a user would add data to bottom of the table in the first empty … Read the rest
+Inserting a row inside this range will automatically expand the reference for the Named Range, but normally a user would add data to bottom of the … Read the rest

 I’ve a simple formula for calculating the Xth Weekday of ANY month.
 It takes four inputs: Year, Month, Week, and Day.
 And requires a couple of lookup tables for data validation, one with special formatting.